sigven/oncoEnrichR/README.md

 #### Usage

-_oncoEnrichR_ works in two basic steps through the following two methods:
+_oncoEnrichR_ performs its operations through the following procedures/methods:

-   __1.__ `onco_enrich`
+   __1.__ `oncoEnrichR::onco_enrich()`

+   * Consists of two main processing steps:

+	   1) Takes an input/query list of human gene/protein identifiers (e.g. UniProt accession, RefSeq/Ensembl transcript identifer etc.) as input and conducts uniform identifier conversion

+	   2) Performs extensive annotation, enrichment and membership analyses of the query set against underlying data sources on cancer-relevant properties of human genes and their interrelationships.

-  * Takes an input list of human gene/protein identifiers and performs various types of annotations, frequency calculations, and enrichment analyses.
-Currently acceptable input formats are HGNC symbols, UniProt accessions, Ensembl and Entrez gene identifiers.
-Returns a *list object* with all contents of the analyses performed.
-Arguments and default values:
+  * Technically, the method returns a *list object* with all contents of the analyses performed.
+The specific arguments/options and default values are outlined below:

 	  ```r
 	  onco_enrich(